LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/naming-functions.rst

 .. admonition:: Question

-   Which is the best name for the following function?
+   Which is the BEST name for the following function?

    .. sourcecode:: js
       :linenos: